user profile avatar

 Winner

-Hi, I’m Alesha, a senior at Charles R. Drew Charter School, Class of 2025!
-I’ve been a proud member of the Drew community since 4th grade.
-With a passion for both design and sports, I created my own photography business, imagesbyleenicole, where I capture stories through a creative lens.
-I’m also a published author of A Way Out, a personal piece reflecting my journey through a sports injury and the self-growth that came with it.
+Hi, I’m Alesha, a freshman at Georgia Southern University’s Parker College of Business!
+My major is in Marketing and a minor in sports journalism.
+I’m a proud Drew Charter School alum, Class of 2025, and have been part of the Drew community since 4th grade.
+I have a passion for design, sports, and storytelling, which I express through my photography business, Imagesbyleenicole, where I capture stories through a creative lens.
+I’m currently the official track photographer at Georgia Southern, a member of the ESPN broadcast crew, and part of GATA Productions, contributing to both creative content and live broadcasting.
+I’m also a published author of A Way Out, reflecting on my journey through a sports injury and the personal growth it inspired.
 As a four-year varsity soccer player and multi-award winner, I’ve learned the importance of discipline, teamwork, and resilience.
-While exploring my passions and leading in multiple areas, I’ve maintained a 3.7 GPA.
-In the fall, I will attend Georgia Southern University's Parker College of Business to pursue a Bachelor's Degree in either Business Management or Marketing.
-I am excited to begin this next chapter of my education and career journey, as I work towards achieving my long-term goals of becoming a Marketing Manager.
+While exploring my passions and taking on leadership roles in sports, media, and academics, I’ve maintained a 3.7 GPA.
+I’m excited to continue developing my skills in media, marketing, and design, working toward my long-term goal of becoming a Marketing Manager and using storytelling to create impact.

 Education